What AI Changes About the Build Decision

 Organizations in highly regulated industries will be required to conduct regular risk assessments of their in-house technology.
 Teams will need to research best practices and the latest regulatory changes.
 And then organizations may have to compete for resources internally to put changes into the system to stay in compliance.

-6. Domain Expertise in Secure Mobile Interactions
+6. Domain Expertise in Secure Customer Journeys

 7. Deployment and Optimization